How can you order my cards?

 What retail stores carry them?

-- I am not planning on offering them at retail outlets for 2020 due to the uncertainty involved with travel during the Covid-19 Crisis.
+- I am not planning on offering them at retail outlets for 2020 and early 2021 due to the uncertainty involved with travel during the Covid-19 Crisis.

-- They had been offered at Selah Tea on Main Street in Waterville and the Pemaquid Collection is available from the Framemakers at 46 Main Street in Waterville.
+- They had been offered at Selah Tea on Main Street in Waterville and the Pemaquid Collection had been available from the Framemakers at 46 Main Street in Waterville over summer 2020.

 - More retail outlets in the future.